techidaily/site-win11/source/_posts/personalize-your-windows-11-installation-essential-settings-guide.md

 ![Find My Device](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/find-my-device-edit.jpg)

  If you are not using a Windows 11 desktop, you should enable the Find My Device toggle from the Settings app.
 If your Windows 11 laptop or tablet is lost or stolen, Find My Device can help you find your device’s location.
-For the setting to work, check out[how to configure location services on Windows](https://www.makeuseof.com/windows-11-configure-location-services/) and enable them.
+For the setting to work, check out [how to configure location services on Windows](https://www.makeuseof.com/windows-11-configure-location-services/) and enable them.

 ## 6\.
 Tweak the Night Light Setting to Get Better Sleep